 Are you ready for a change?

 First and foremost we need to be ready to make a change in our lives, we have to want something more for ourselves and find our own personal motivations and desires to change and grow.
 Sometimes this phase of considering a change can last a while.
 It can start as a simple spark and grow into a burning desire for personal improvement in any or all areas of our lives.

 Setting our goals

 Possibly the most important part of habit building or any change in our lives is the goal setting.
-They say a dream without a plan is well just a dream, whereas a dream with a set of achievable goals is your future, or something like that.
+In the words of Antoine de Saint Exupéry, a dream without a plan is just a wish.

-Put your goals on paper or at least in your phone, just write them down.
-By physically putting pen to paper (or fingers to screen?) we are taking the first step towards change, and making it real.
+Put your goals on paper or at least on your phone, just write them down.
+By physically putting pen to paper (or typing it out), we are taking the first step towards change, and making it real.

 Making the change

 Give yourself feedback.
-One of my favourite little games to play with friends and family is highlight, low-light, lesson learnt, where we take it in turns to describe our highlight, low-light and a lesson learnt in the past week or so.
-This can be a great way to reflect and think about what is working well and what is not working so well in our lives and it's also a fun way to connect with the people around us.
+One of my favourite little games to play with friends and family is highlight, lowlight, lesson learnt, where we take it in turns to describe our highlight, lowlight and a lesson learnt in the past week or so.
+This can be a great way to reflect and think about what is working well and what is not working so well in our lives.
+Plus it’s also a fun little way to connect with the people around us.

 Allow room to re-evaluate your methods and goals and don’t be afraid to modify them as you go- it’s your life and your journey so make it your own.